 The only option is to click on OK and find that you are left with an empty folder in hand!
 So how do you extract such contents, knowing very well that the file is from a trusted source in therefore safe.

-You will now be able to access or open the downloaded file.
+But after clicking the Unblock button, you will now be able to access or open the downloaded file.